22 March, 2011

 Talk about noise.
 Get the Irish music going, the champagne flowing, and then the dancers up and that heel to the board makes all manner of thunder.
 It does get guests up and moving, but I do wonder what her friends think of the quick change to performance clothing?
 Won't they feel like the hired help?
 Well, I wasn't going to bring that to mind.
 I wasn't dancing, so there was no need.

-"We hadn't picked out a readin' so this gives us more time on dat too.
-He didn't want one but I do.
-I was all about a romantic poem and he was suggestin' Yeats.
+"We hadn't picked out a readin', so this gives us more time on dat too.
+He didn't want one, but I do.
+I was all about a romantic poem, and he was suggestin' Yeats.
 Yeats me arse!"
 She said with some heat.
-I thought, well, here we go, she keeps this up that wedding will never occur.
+I thought, 'Well, here we go; she keeps this up, and that wedding will never occur.'
 "And den he wanted to use da old askin of da vows by sayin' 'Would ya like to be buried wid me people?'
 And I be supposed ta ask him in turn, 'Would ye like to hang yer washin' next to mine?'
 Sometimes, he lives in da Middle Ages!"

 I tried to get her attention off that and keep a straight face at the same time.
 I asked if she had a wedding song, but as soon as I asked, I knew that, too, was probably going the same way as the reading.